Starship Combat Summary

 Well, maybe, if that's the kind of weak-kneed spacer you are, but here at Starmourn HQ we hope that you're made of sterner stuff.
 Assuming you are, on your ship receiving damage, you'll want to calmly deploy repair bots to repair that component, if you have them.

 In short, repair bots take up cargo space in your hold.
 They use what are called 'repair kits', which also take up cargo space, to repair your ship.
 Kits get used up as they repair Damage Points.
-You can have as many bots and repair kits as you can fit, but it's at the expense of the other things that cargo space (linear drives, weapon modules, fuel cores, ammo batteries, missiles, etc).
+You can have as many bots and repair kits as you can fit, but it's at the expense of the other things that take up cargo space (linear drives, weapon modules, fuel cores, ammo batteries, missiles, etc).

 If you have repair bots set to manually deploy, you'll direct these repair bots to whatever component you want repaired, where they'll sit, repairing X Damage Points/second and using up repair kits.
 You can order them to another ship component, and they'll scuttle on over there, but it'll take some time.
 It'll take more time on bigger ships, less time on smaller ships.